 At CPIC a team of professionals is there to provide speedy answers to your questions.
 Our aim is to offer you top-quality service and information.
 We are happy to deal with your inquiries by telephone or e-mail.
-You can also come and see us at our Geneva office (see page 22).
+You can also come and see us at our Geneva office.